Mujib Rahman Ansari

 Mujib-ur-Rahman Ansari (مجیبالرحمن انصاری; 1982 – 2 September 2022) was an Afghan Islamic scholar who preached in the city of Herat.
-An ally of the Taliban, Ansari was a Deobandi preacher, and was a staunch opponent of the American-backed Afghan government.
+An ally of the Taliban, Ansari was a Hanafi preacher, and was a staunch opponent of the American-backed Afghan government.
 In the late 2010s, Ansari seized control of a district of Herat, where he established extrajudicial sharia courts and checkpoints operated by his armed enforcers.
 A Taliban official described Ansari as being Afghanistan's most popular religious scholar in 2022.

 Ansari was assassinated in a suicide bombing on 2 September 2022.
 Though no group claimed responsibility, the Taliban government alleged that the Islamic State – Khorasan Province was responsible for the attack.

 Biography

 Mujib-ur-Rahman Ansari was born in 1982 in the city of Herat in western Afghanistan.
 He said he was a descendent of Abdullah Ansari, an 11th-century Afghan saint.
 A follower of Sunni Islam, Ansari received his primary religious education at the Darul Uloom Ansar in Herat.
 After becoming a critic of the Afghan government in the early 1990s, he was pressured by the government to continue his studies in Saudi Arabia.
 After moving to Saudi Arabia, Ansari continued his religious education, where he was taught about Wahhabism, an ultraconservative movement of Sunni Islam.
 During this time, he also began publishing articles in the Persian language version of Wesal Haq TV.

 After his return to Afghanistan, Ansari first became well known in the mid-2000s, following his criticism of Sayyid Muhammad Khairkhwah, the governor of Herat Province.
 However, his influence increased drastically after an incident in the early 2010s in which Ansari and his followers prevented a music concert from occurring in Herat by occupying the stadium venue.
 Ansari continued to build a following using his position as the imam of the Gozargah Mosque in northern Herat, and he also became one of the trustees of the Shrine of Khwaja Abd Allah.
 The several thousand parishioners who attended Ansari's mosque services had to undergo extensive body searches, and the compound was heavily guarded by security personnel armed with assault rifles and wearing white robes emblazoned with two crossed swords.
 However, Ansari stated that these enforcers were not a militia, but instead were just bodyguards.
 Ansari became very influential due to the dissemination of his sermons on Facebook, Instagram, and his personal radio station.
 Ansari used his influence to become a hardline critic of the Afghan republican government, saying that it was corrupt, un-Islamic, and an American puppet state.